ephraimdjeket/Product-card-component/README.md

 ## About the project

-This is my <strong>3<sup>rd</sup></strong> Frontend Mentor challenge.
+This is my <strong>2<sup>nd</sup></strong> Frontend Mentor challenge.

-This is my solution for the order summary component challenge on Frontend Mentor.
+This is my solution for the product preview card component challenge on Frontend Mentor.

 Your users should be able to: